Dear New Member:

 Our founder, The True Buddha, Nichiren Daishonin, teaches us that encountering True Buddhism is not a coincidence, but the result of a profound connection formed in the distant past.
 To encounter the True Buddhism at this moment in your life is a great fortune and a deeply precious karmic relationship.

 In Buddhism, all events occur according to the law of cause and effect.
 The various circumstances and experiences that arise in our lives result from causes we have accumulated in the past.
 At the same time, our actions in the present create the causes for our future results.
-Understanding this principle of the law of cause and effect and accumulating good causes is the path that leads to true happiness.
+Understanding the law of cause and effect and accumulating good causes is the path to true happiness.

 Buddhism also teaches that life does not exist only once.
 Rather, life continues through the three existences of past, present, and future.
 Our current life exists within this continuous flow of life from the past.
-The faith and actions we take in this moment become the important causes that build our future happiness.
+The faith and actions we take in this moment become the key factors that shape our future happiness.
 Therefore, believing in and practicing True Buddhism now is a noble step that opens the path not only to happiness in this life, but also to happiness throughout our future lives.

 The major practice of Nichiren Shoshu Buddhism is chanting Nam-Myoho-Renge-Kyo to the true object of worship, known as the Gohonzon, and performing morning and evening Gongyo (the daily practice of reciting the Liturgy of the Lotus Sutra).